samsherrawal/AzurePostGreSQLHOL/modules/module02a/secureAzurePG.md

 # GRANT access to Azure Database for PostgreSQL

-1. Open Azure Data Studio and connect to your Azure Database for PostgreSQL server.
+1. Open pgAdmin and connect to your Azure Database for PostgreSQL server.

 2. In the query pane, execute this code.
 Twelve user roles should be returned, including the demo role that you're using to connect: